-Myth No. 1: Engaging in Intense Exercises and Workouts is the Most Reliable Way of losing weight
+1. Engaging in weight loss intense Workout is the Most Reliable Way of losing weight

 Intense exercises and workouts are only good for your health.
 While it would be a good idea to have it as part of your daily activities, it basically has very little to do with slimming down.

 Ideally, it may not be necessary when it comes to losing weight.
 Here’s why: